Judge rules court report articles 'not for the public benefit' and malicious

 Irfan Qadir, a former Bank of Scotland Director, who sued over two articles which appeared in the Mail on Sunday, has successfully seen off the newspaper’s attempts to rely on various grounds of privilege.

 The newspaper’s publisher, Associated Newspapers, defended the first article, “Bank of Scotland Director ‘drove us out with dogs’”, on the basis that it was a report of particulars of claim filed at court and protected by privilege.
-The article included allegations that Qadir had threatened and intimidated three businessmen into signing over their shares in the company that owned The Penthouse nightclub in London’s Leicester Square, as well as having engaged in other undesirable and criminal behaviour.
+The article included allegations that in 2003 Mr Qadir had threatened and intimidated three businessmen into signing over their shares in the company that owned The Penthouse nightclub in London’s Leicester Square, as well as having engaged in other undesirable and criminal behaviour.

 A second later article, “Top Banker named in mortgage fraud case”, reported defamatory allegations about Qadir that had been made by a defence barrister during the course of a sentencing hearing in an unconnected case described by the newspaper as ‘Britain’s biggest mortgage fraud’.